Ryuichi Sakamoto: 2000s

+In the early 2000s, Sakamoto did extensive work in experimental ambient and glitch music.
+His works in these genres at the time include collaborations with Fennesz.

-Sakamoto teamed with cellist Jaques Morelenbaum (a member of his 1996 trio), and Morelenbaum's wife, Paula, on a pair of albums celebrating the work of bossa nova pioneer Antonio Carlos Jobim.
+Sakamoto teamed with cellist Jaques Morelenbaum and singer Paula Morelenbaum, on a pair of albums celebrating the work of bossa nova pioneer Antonio Carlos Jobim.
 They recorded their first album, Casa (2001), mostly in Jobim's home studio in Rio de Janeiro, with Sakamoto performing on the late Jobim's grand piano.
 The album was well received, having been included in the list of The New York Times's top albums of 2002.
 A live album, Live in Tokyo, and a second album, A Day in New York, soon followed.
 Sakamoto and the Morelenbaums would also collaborate on N.M.L.
 No More Landmine, an international effort to raise awareness for the removal of landmines.
-The trio would release the single "Zero Landmine", which also featured David Sylvian, Brian Eno, Kraftwerk, Cyndi Lauper, and Haruomi Hosono & Yukihiro Takahashi, the other two founding members of Yellow Magic Orchestra, amongst nearly one hundred other performers.
+The trio would release the single "Zero Landmine", which also featured David Sylvian, Brian Eno, Kraftwerk, Cyndi Lauper, and Haruomi Hosono and Yukihiro Takahashi, the other two founding members of Yellow Magic Orchestra.

 Sakamoto collaborated with Alva Noto (an alias of Carsten Nicolai) to release Vrioon, an album of Sakamoto's piano clusters treated by Nicolai's unique style of digital manipulation, involving the creation of "micro-loops" and minimal percussion.
 The two produced this work by passing the pieces back and forth until both were satisfied with the result.
 This debut, released on German label Raster-Noton, was voted record of the year 2004 in the electronica category by British magazine The Wire.
 They then released Insen (2005)—while produced in a similar manner to Vrioon, this album is somewhat more restrained and minimalist.
-They have continued to collaborate and have released two more albums: utp_ (2008) and Summvs (2011).
+After further collaboration, they released two more albums: utp_ (2008) and Summvs (2011).

 In 2005, Finnish mobile phone manufacturer Nokia hired Sakamoto to compose ring and alert tones for their high-end phone, the Nokia 8800.
 In 2006, Nokia offered the ringtones for free on their website.
 Around this time, a reunion with YMO cofounders Hosono and Takahashi caused a stir in the Japanese press.
 They released a single "Rescue" in 2007 and a DVD "HAS/YMO" in 2008.
 In July 2009, Sakamoto was honored as Officier of Ordre des Arts et des Lettres at the French embassy in Tokyo.